How Do You Tell Investors Why You Will Beat Your Competitors?

 Businessman stabbed his friend in the back, VECTOR, EPS10

-“They brought up companies we didn’t even know existed,” Mike said in our debrief after a startup pitched to the Venture Capital partnership where I was an Entrepreneur in Residence (EIR).
+“They brought up companies we didn’t even know existed,” Mike, the managing partner of the venture capital firm where I was an Entrepreneur in Residence (EIR), said in our debrief after a startup pitched us.
 Everyone was impressed with the CEO, the company, and we decided to continue forward with the investment.

 There’s a natural tendency when you’re asked about your competition to say something negative about your competition, However there’s a better way to explain the competition.